-Traffic accidents can range between minor incidents such as a bicycle crash or much more serious incidents like a vehicle crash.
-It is crucial that the incident area is safe before you help any casualties.
-This is so that you, the casualties and other road users are protected.
+Traffic accidents can range between minor incidents such as a bicycle crash or more serious incidents like a vehicle crash.
+It is important to make sure that the area is safe before you help any casualties.
+This is so that you, the casualties, and any other road users are protected.

 Once you know the area is safe, quickly assess the casualties and prioritise treatment.
 Give first aid to anyone with life threatening injuries first before tending to other casualties.

-Call 999 or 112 for emergency help and give as much detail about the incident as possible such as number and age of casualties and types of injury.
+Call 999 or 112 for emergency help and give as much detail about the incident as possible, such as number of casualties, their ages, and types of injury.

 What to do